Revolution (Beatles song): Background and composition

 In early 1968, media coverage in the aftermath of the Tet Offensive spurred increased protests in opposition to the Vietnam War, especially among university students.
 The protests were most prevalent in the United States, and on 17 March, 25,000 demonstrators marched to the American embassy in London's Grosvenor Square and violently clashed with police.
 Major protests concerning other political issues made international news, such as the March 1968 protests in Poland against their communist government, and the campus uprisings of May 1968 in France.
 The upheaval reflected the increased politicisation of the 1960s youth movement and the rise of New Left ideology, in a contrast with the hippie ideology behind the 1967 Summer of Love.
 For these students and activists, the Maoist idea of cultural revolution, purging society of its non-progressive elements, provided a model for social change.

 By and large, the Beatles had avoided publicly expressing their political views in their music, with "Taxman" being their only overtly political track thus far.
-Viewed as leaders of the counterculture, the band – particularly John Lennon – were under pressure from Leninist, Trotskyist and Maoist groups to actively support the revolutionary cause.
+Viewed as leaders of the counterculture, the band – particularly John Lennon – were under pressure from Leninist, Stalinist, Trotskyist and Maoist groups to actively support the revolutionary cause.
 Lennon decided to write a song about the recent wave of social upheaval while the Beatles were in Rishikesh, India, studying Transcendental Meditation.
 He recalled, "I thought it was about time we spoke about it, the same as I thought it was about time we stopped not answering about the Vietnamese war [in 1966].
 I had been thinking about it up in the hills in India."
 Lennon began writing the song there and completed it in England in May, inspired especially by events in France.